ShZil/network-utilities/Scanner/README.md

 [22:13] Another circular import.
 Expanded the paper graph, changed more imports to dynamic (more than necessary to prevent more errors).
 That's error 2, solved.
 Will we get to the 70% bet?

+[22:14] That's technically error 3:
+`from Screens.Pages import Pages` should have been `from gui.Screens.Pages import Pages`.
+Whoops.
+Fixed now.